 The example is taken from Modern Khmer.
 The combination ae is not included in the DHARMA system because it does not exist in Old Khmer, but it does not seem to cause any problems with our system.

+See also 3.3.6 about the colon as a length marker.

 It would be possible to view these as different characters that happen to manifest as identical-looking glyphs: this phenomenon is known as synoglyphy and happens e.g. in the case of I (uppercase i) and l (lowercase L) in Latin script printed in a sans-serif font.
 In this case we would transliterate them according to their function in context and disregard their appearance.
 However, we find that this approach would cover up palaeographically interesting and important features of the original.
 For a modern Western parallel, the text “going 2 bed” is not entirely equivalent to “going to bed”, and “2” and “to” are not synoglyphic.

 Note that as per §2.2.2, in the loose transliteration of this example, ṁ and ṁṅ are both represented by ṅ (being the sign selected to represent phoneme /ŋ/).
 Simultaneously, n: (theoretically denoting /nn/) is simplified to n, and ṁṅ (theoretically /ṅṅ/) is simplified to ṅ, because consonant gemination is not considered to be a phonemic feature of the language, but rather an orthographic particularity.